 It is not fair to speak of Aggregations and doesn’t mention Christian Wade, Program Manager of Power BI Team who is the person in charge for this awesome work.
 Christian has a great demo of analyzing trillions of rows of data (a quarter of a petabyte data) in Power BI using aggregations in a instant response time and speed of clicky clicky, draggy, droppy.
 Watch his wonderful presentations of the Microsoft Business Applications Summit 2018 here;

 Aggregation is a game changer feature in the performance and speed of Power BI Solutions when the data source table is huge.
-With the help of aggregations, you can have layers of pre-calculations, stored in memory, and ready to respond queries from the user instantly.
+With the help of aggregations, you can have layers of pre-calculations, stored in memory, and ready to respond to queries from the user instantly.
 The DirectQuery data source will be used only for the most atomic transaction queries.
 Stay tuned for the next blog post about How to create an aggregated table.
-Stay tuned for the rest of the blog series coming soon about Aggergations.
+Read the rest of the blog series below Aggregations.